 local art. local music. local food.

 The Artsmiths of Pittsburgh is a 10,000 square foot arts and cultural center featuring local art, music, and food.
 The entry level showcases local artwork, including ceramics, fiber, glass, illustration, ironwork, jewelry, paintings, prints, and woodwork.
-It also includes a café with performance space for live events, such as musical performances, lectures, and life drawing.
-Larry Lagatutta of Enrico Biscotti is the café's main supplier, offering a variety of delicious, made-from-scratch artisan foods.
+Live events, such as musical performances, lectures, and life drawing are held in the Koolkat Café on the first floor.
+The café is temporarily closed as it undergoes a new concept, but remains available for rental and Artsmiths events.
 The lower level, affectionately dubbed 'The Underground', features a second showroom for large works, such as furniture and sculpture, a rotating exhibition gallery, dedicated teaching spaces, and the ceramic studio of Artist-in-Residence, Doug Satterfield.
 The outdoor space boasts a parking lot with free parking, and soon-to come sculpture garden, a patio with pergola, and space for food trucks or other outdoor activities.

 With an abundance of ideas and passion, we are actively engaged in making The Artsmiths of Pittsburgh a premiere cultural and educational destination.
 We hope that its existence will help bridge the South Hills to the Greater Pittsburgh arts community.
 We look forward to collaborating with the community to enhance everyone's exposure and experience with local art, music, and food.